harshit175/MOOSEcode/README.md

 The src folder contains different kernels for the cure kinetics, like CureformulaS1, Cure FormulaS2 etc. the nondimensionalized formuala  is coded in DCPDnonD which  is  used in the input file adapton.i and adaptoff.i.
 All other cure formulas are  from earlier work.

 The Kernels&Matprop.pdf file shows the dimensional equations and the non-dimensionalized equations with the kernels labelled.
-The DimsnsionalandNonDimensional.pdf goes into greater detail of the formulation.
+The DimensionalandNonDimensional.pdf goes into greater detail of the formulation.